ari23/utils/README.md

 vagrant$ make -f utils/docker.mk run
 ```

-NetBricks is shared into the container at `/opt/netbricks` and MoonGen is shared at `/opt/moongen`.
+nb2 is shared into the container at `/opt/nb2` and MoonGen is shared at `/opt/moongen`.

 Because DPDK has a lot of requirements from the host OS, many files and directories are mounted into the container, which also runs in "privileged" mode with "host" networking.
 The following mounts are required and handled by the run command: